-Here’s the latest curated DIY: an acrylic weekly schedule!
+Here’s the latest curated DIY: an acrylic weekly calendar!

 With school starting, life has slowly been picking back up for us.
 Since Ella’s school is starting out with distance learning, we wanted to find other ways for her to be safely social.
 We’ve signed her up for a few weekly activities and I had the idea to make a pretty schedule for her to follow and mange herself.
 I imagine it will help me keep things straight too!